 “On our way back, we walked along various colorful rocky walls and saw pink, red, yellow, blue and white rocks.
 If you rub your fingers with it, you have beautiful ‘eye shadow’, as the locals call it.
 The sandstone contains a lot of iron oxide, which is what makes the rock so beautiful.
 Our walk ended in the cave of our guide.
 We enjoyed the tea and the view, which was absolutely fantastic.
 Many cups of tea later we said goodbye to Niall and thanked him for this very special, heavenly experience.”

 Mount Haroun is part of the mountainous area around Petra.
-The landscape is dry, rocky and abandoned.
-The hike is not signposted.
+It’s a dry, rocky and abandoned landscape.
+There are no signs.
 If you are not an experienced hiker a guide is strongly advised for walking this tour.

 The tour is good for sporty hikers with some (mountain) hiking experience.
 Your condition must be good.

 Length of the hike

-The walk takes about 5 to 6 hours in total, starting from the Theater in Petra and finishing on the colonnaded street, including breaks.
-A ticket for Petra is needed.
+The walk takes about 5 to 6 hours in total, starting from the Theater in Petra and finishing on the colonnaded street.
+That is an average and it includes breaks.
+A ticket for Petra is needed!
+Wear a hat and most important, bring enough drinking water with you!